Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Final_project_part1.md

 # Data
 [HappyDB](https://github.com/megagonlabs/HappyDB)

-HappyDB is a corpus of 100,000 crowd-sourced happy moments.
+Introduction of the data: HappyDB is a corpus of 100,000 crowd-sourced happy moments.
 More specifically, the collaboration between the University of Tokyo, MIT, and Recruit Institute of Technology asked participants on Mechanical Turk to list 10 happy moments.
 This generated a corpus of 100,000 happy moments called HappyDB.

-I will clone the repository from github to download the data to local path and analyze the data with python.
+How to use the data: I will clone the repository from github to download the data to local path and analyze the data with python.

 # Medium
 I will utilize shorthand for the presentaton, Tableau to prepare charts with data and python to analyze data for the final project.